How to Start a Frozen Yogurt Shop

-Frozen yogurt is a popular alternative to ice cream, and you find frozen yogurt stands in many malls and other shopping areas.
-If you are looking for a business to start, having your own stand could be an opportunity for you to make a living and be your own boss.
+Frozen yogurt is a popular alternative to ice cream, and you find frozen yogurt shops in many malls and other shopping areas.
+If you are looking for a business to start, having your own shop could be an opportunity for you to make a living and be your own boss.

-A frozen yogurt stand offers various yogurt treats with all kinds of flavors and toppings available.
+A frozen yogurt shop offers various yogurt treats with all kinds of flavors and toppings available.
 It may also offer a variety of beverage choices or other sweet snacks.

 According to IBIS World, the frozen yogurt store industry size is $676.6 million in 2021 and is expected to grow 2.3% during the year.
 Over the last five years, it has declined 11.5% per year.
 According to Mordor Intelligence, the industry is expected to increase 3.4% per year through 2025.

-The popularity of froyo has grabbed the attention of frozen yogurt franchises such as TCBY, PinkBerry, Yogurtland, Red Mango, making it difficult for independent shops to compete.
+The popularity of froyo has come from the fact that this treat is lower in fat and higher in protein than ice cream.
+Customer interest in healthier snacks has grabbed the attention of frozen yogurt franchises such as TCBY, PinkBerry, Yogurtland, Red Mango, making it difficult for independent shops to compete.

 Your target market will be those seeking frozen treats that are a healthy alternative to ice cream.

-Skills, Experience, and Education Useful in Running a Frozen Yogurt Stand
+Skills, Experience, and Education Useful in Running a Frozen Yogurt Shop

-There are several specific skills that you will need to open a frozen yogurt stand.
+There are several specific skills that you will need to open a frozen yogurt shop.

 - Experience.
-Experience working in a frozen yogurt stand is valuable, particularly in management.
+Experience working in a frozen yogurt shop and is valuable, particularly in management.

 - Business knowledge and experience.
 You will need to have at least some basic knowledge of marketing, finance/accounting, and human resources.